 Pole attachments are cable wires that are attached to poles.
 Cable system attachments to public utility poles historically have been regulated at the federal or state level, generally resulting in favorable pole attachment rates for attachments used to provide cable service.
 The FCC clarified that a cable operator's favorable pole rates are not endangered by the provision of Internet access, and that approach ultimately was upheld by the Supreme Court of the United States.
 Despite the existing regulatory regime, utility pole owners in many areas are attempting to raise pole attachment fees and impose additional costs on cable operators and others.
-The favorable pole attachment rates afforded cable operators under federal law can be increased by utility companies if the operator provides telecommunications services, in addition to cable service, over cable wires attached to utility poles.
-To date, Voice over Internet Protocol or VoIP service has not been classified as either a telecommunications service or cable service under the Communications Act.
-If VoIP were classified as a telecommunications service under the Communications Act.
-If VoIP were classified as a telecommunication service under the Communications Act.
-If voIP were classified as a telecommunication service under the Communications Act.
-If voIP were classified as a telecommunication and results of operations.
+The favorable pole attachment atters and impose additional costs on cable operators under federal law can be increased by utility companies if the operator provides telecommunications services, in addition to cable service, over cable wires attached to utility poles.
+To date, Voice over Internet Protocol or VoIP service has not been classified as either a telecommunications service under the Communications Act.
+If VoIP were classified as a telecommunications Act by the FCC, a state Public Utility Commission, or an appropriate court, it might result in significantly increased pole attachment costs for us, which could adversely affect our financial condition and results of operations.
 Any significant increased costs could have a material adverse impact on our profitability and discourage system upgrades and the introduction of new products and services.